 Particularly Dangerous Chemicals

 The use of hazardous substances is under authorisation.
-It is always advisable to exchange the toxic chemical for a less dangerous one, but it is not always possible.
+It is advisable to substitute the toxic chemical for a less dangerous one, but it is not always possible.

-Hazardous chemicals include chemicals who classified as category 1 regarding their acute toxicity, or carcinogenicity, mutagenicity, reproductive toxicity (CMR), or single exposure specific target organ toxicity (STOT-SE), as well as highly reactive chemicals, such as extremely strong oxidizers.
+These particularly hazardous chemicals include chemicals who classified as category 1 regarding their acute toxicity, or carcinogenicity, mutagenicity, reproductive toxicity (CMR), single exposure specific target organ toxicity (STOT-SE), as well as highly reactive chemicals, such as strong oxidizers.

 Examples of substances under authorisation (non-exhaustive list):

-- Metals and their salts (lead, nickel, cadmium, chromates, arsenic, mercury)
+- Metals and their salts (lead, nickel, cadmium, chromates, arsenic, mercury, beryllium, osmium tetroxide)

 - Cyanide salts